tendermint/tendermint/docs/rfc/rfc-019-config-version.md

   v0.36 and converted to consensus parameters, to be consistent across all nodes in the network.

-- **Migration & experimentation:** Introducing new features and updating existing features can complicate migration for existing users of the software.
+- **Migration & experimentation:** Introducing new features and updating old features can complicate migration for existing users of the software.
   Temporary or "experimental" configuration settings can be a valuable way to mitigate that friction.

   For example, Tendermint v0.36 introduces a new RPC event subscription endpoint (see [ADR 075][adr075]) that will eventually replace the existing